apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization.md

 Layer collectors are responsible for collecting statistics of each node in the graph — it means that the input/output data of every operator executed can be observed.
 Collector utilize the register_op_hook method of HybridBlock class.

 Custom layer collector has to inherit from the CalibrationCollector class, which is provided in `contrib.quantization` package.
-This ingeritation allows API to be consistent.
+This inheritance allows API to be consistent.
 Below is an example implementation of CalibrationCollector:

 ```
 class ExampleNaiveCollector(CalibrationCollector):